11. Matrices and Other Arraysļ

 their dimensionality will be promoted automatically to make

 the operation possible.
-Note that, however,
+However,

 c(a, b)